claudiahill/claudiahill.github.io/README.md

 ![instagram](https://lh5.googleusercontent.com/n777S_0bN5E_hMmetDXC2vgMCEe1Y-fE0-xmmxUIr2noRm_YjkHLwjYWv-I=w50)
 ![mail](https://lh6.googleusercontent.com/Qhi7XFcsQ_j4x8V_HaOdsyESNTDSYk5QaAxXGB4tzHGkV8hjBnW5ik63miQ=w50)

-Claudia has had a long career in the **finance** industry in Switzerland & Asia.
-She has held leadership positions at international  private banks, for clients in wealth management.
+Claudia has had a long career in the **finance** industry in D-A-CH & APAC.
+She has held leadership positions at international  private banks, for clients in wealth management and has a masters in Finance Banking Summa Cum Laude, from the University of Pisa.

 She began her career in the Credit Suisse Lugano Team as **Relationship Manager** as part of various company’s product or service projects in the Career-Starter Program, Authored articles for corriere.it Group, before rising to CS Singapore spending 3 years **overseeing clients investment pipeline** including overcoming effects immediately after the crisis.
 She followed to the Julius Bär & UBS Singapore Team as Relationship Manager having worked largely for UHNW beneficiaries, and then pivoted to Zurich for a new perspectice.
 She returned to Credit Suisse as **Business Manager** for Emerging Europe, rising to Director, and distinguished with the IWM CO Club executive sponsorship she serves the larger effort to **influence product adoption and corporate strategy** in ways that are extremely attractive for addressing relevant features of today's complex regulated market scenarios.